johnnyw66/cc11xxflasher/README.md

 rfcat_bootloader /dev/cu.usbmodem verify bins/RfCatYS1CCBootloader.hex && rfcat_bootloader /dev/cu.usbmodem run
 ````

-The finally *rfcat_bootloader* command 'run' will turn the LEDs off - and your device should now running *rfcat*
+The finally *rfcat_bootloader* command 'run' will turn the LEDs off - and your device should now be running *rfcat*

-For more updates - proceed the sequence of 'rfcat_bootloader' commands with the command
+For later updates - proceed the above sequence of 'rfcat_bootloader' commands with the command

-rfcat --bootloader --force -S
+*rfcat --bootloader --force -S*

-This will force the YS1 to be ready to accept *rfcat_bootloader* commands so that you can install and verify updated firmware
+This will force the YS1 to accept *rfcat_bootloader* commands so that you can install and verify updated firmware
 over your USB port.